 While sad but true, this tour does not wallow in the collapse of these manufacturing behemoths nor attempt to assign blame for their downfall.
 Rather, this tour is design to celebrate their achievements and most importantly, illuminate their indelible legacy.
 Come with us on a journey that not only revisits these historic venues but brings to live two of the Southside’s most important endowments to America’s business and socioeconomic culture.

 For many, the name Pullman is synonymous with luxury train cars.
 While this is accurate, the Pullman legacy extends well beyond these elegant mansions on wheels.
 As you’ll discover, Pullman became a doorway to Civil Rights, Unionization, Planned Communities, and so much more.

 In addition to exploring the Pullman Neighborhood, you also visit another ghost of Chicago’s manufacturing past – “South Works,” hand-in-hand with Chicago’s train and rail production, steel production was a major industry and employer of the city’s south side.
 Mistakenly, steel production was identified solely with the city of Pittsburgh.
 But when the Pittsburgh Plus was shut down by the government, the door opened to other markets.
 At its peak, Chicago’s steel production employed tens of thousands and accounted for roughly 20% of U.S. steel production and South Works was the largest steel production facility in the world at one time!

-This three-hour tour journeys to the city’s far south side and immerses you into a thoughtful discussion of Chicago’s inimitable past and endless contributions to the American way of life.
+This three and a half hour tour journeys to the city’s far south side and immerses you into a thoughtful discussion of Chicago’s inimitable past and endless contributions to the American way of life.
 It promises to be informative, fun, and above all, entertaining.